dullhunk/whats-the-story-learning-glory/index.md

     + Undervalued?
     + Not considered newsworthy?
     + Difficult to find stories to write about?
-    + Maybe learners not telling their stories?
+    + Maybe learners are not telling their stories?
-    + Could teachers be too busy to tell their [pedagogical stories](https://en.wikipedia.org/wiki/Pedagogy) as well?
+    + Could teachers be too busy to tell their [pedagogical stories](https://en.wikipedia.org/wiki/Pedagogy)?
     + Words like `scholar*` are equally rare and `pedagog*` appears exactly zero times in a decade!
     + Why is this?
 What is going on?
 * We'll leave these interesting questions as an exercise for the reader to answer.
 What do you think?